woojoo666/arcana-notes/interpreter/Readme.md

 ### Compile Grammar

 If you make any changes to `grammar.ne`, you'll need to re-compile it.
-First, make sure you have nearley installed:
+First, make sure environment is installed using:

-	npm install -g nearley
+	npm install

-Then use:
+and then simply run

-	nearleyc grammar.ne -o grammar.js
+	npm run compile-grammar